 Step One.
 Concentrate on your breathing deep long breath in count to four, hold counting to four, exhale counting to four, completely focusing on your breathing for 3-5 minutes.

 Step Two get a good photo on your screen saver, one that makes you smile and think positive.
 Look at its focus on it and remember those good thoughts.

-Step Three close your eyes, count down from 30 if a random negative thought enters your head go back up to 30 try and find positive thought only.
+Step Three close your eyes, count down from 30.
+If a random negative thought enters your head, go back up to 30 try and find positive thoughts only.

 Overcoming your mindset after a toxic relationship and changing your mindset to a positive one will help you break the anxiety the narcissist left you with.
 Believe in yourself, and you can do it.
 You changed the way you thought for them.
 Now change it for you.